 Sometimes we are not sure whether our timing is right.
 The onset of spring can be quite vague, leaving you confused and not knowing when to put down your pre-emergent.

 Here are a few signs to help you with the timing for crabgrass preventer:

 1. Soil temperature rising above 55 °F

 When winter ends and spring kicks in, temperatures start to rise.
-This is the time when crabgrass and other weeds become active and start to germinate.
+This is when crabgrass and other weeds become active and start germinating.

-If you start taking soil temperatures, you might want to be on the lookout for 55 °F. When soil becomes this warm, crabgrass seeds will start to germinate.
+If you start taking soil temperatures, you might want to be on the lookout for 55 °F. When the soil becomes this warm, crabgrass seeds will start germinating.

 - Moisture, wind, and sunlight can affect soil temperature in your lawn.

 - Soil temperature in a shady lawn can vary compared to areas that receive full sunlight.